 Methadone is long lasting, it can stay in your system for 24-36 hours.
 Some people are able to go to their treatment facility, get their medicine, then go about their day.

 Therapy Can (And Should) Be Paired With Methadone

 If you choose to use methadone to stop abusing opiates, know that methadone alone isn’t the only way for you to stop using.

 Physically finding a way to end your dependency on drugs is important, but it’s also important to treat the psychological reasons behind why you want to use opiates.

 Drug counseling and therapy can do wonders for people trying to end their addiction.
 Individual therapy, group therapy, or a mix of both can help people when they’re detoxing and can help well after they’re clean.

-Now that you know how effective methadone can be, you’re eager to learn more about methadone and treating opiate addiction.
+Now that you know how effective methadone can be, you may be eager to learn more about methadone and treating opiate addiction.

-And remember, we have a lot of helpful content about methadone on our site.
-Browse our content so you can learn the best way to use methadone for opiate addiction.
+And remember, we have a lot of useful information about methadone on our site.
+Browse our site or contact (855) 976-2092 to learn the best way to use methadone for opiate addiction.

 National Institute on Drug Abuse.
 (2019, January 22).
 Opioid Overdose Crisis.
 Retrieved February 14, 2019, from https://www.drugabuse.gov/drugs-abuse/opioids/opioid-overdose-crisis